 Next, set up the trigger by specifying the Spreadsheet and Worksheet.
 Zapier offers a workaround for those who want to use this trigger with a sheet that resides in their Google Team Drive.

-- When every signer has signed a signNow document (and this can take days or even weeks), the Document Completed trigger initiates to return the data from the SN fields of the document and the completed document itself as a PDF file.
+- When every signer has signed a signNow document (and this can take days or even weeks), the Document Completed trigger initiates to return the data from the document fields and the completed document itself as a PDF file.

-- Based on the data from the SN fields of the document, you can create a new document in the CRM or ERP system, add a row to the dedicated chart of a table processor, and/or fill out an email using the template.
+- Based on the data from the document fields, you can create a new document in the CRM or ERP system, add a row to the dedicated chart of a table processor, and/or fill out an email using the template.

 - A PDF can be saved, for example, on Google Drive or Dropbox, or emailed as an attachment.